 Safeguarding is the process by which the proposed route or location of a project can be protected from conflicting development.

-The existence of a Safeguarding Direction will be declared by the local planning authority in response to searches of the local Land Charges register.
-Crossrail also provides a facility to identify postcodes located on the safeguarded route.
+The existence of a Safeguarding Direction will be declared by the local planning authority in response to searches of the ‘Local Land Charges’ register.

 You can browse the safeguarding plans and sections for each of the four safeguarding directions by clicking the links below.

 Crossrail Safeguarding Directions - Volume 1Download document Download Crossrail Safeguarding Directions - Volume 1